-Expanding the Utility of Lentiviral-Based Gene Therapy with Outpatient Conditioning

-A core part of our approach is to expand the use of lentiviral-based gene therapy to treat numerous diseases.
-We believe that we will be able to demonstrate durable effects in our targeted diseases with a milder conditioning regimen which has the potential for reduced short- and long-term toxicities.
+Expanding the Utility of Lentiviral-Based Gene Therapy with Outpatient Conditioning regimen which has the potential for reduced short- and long-term toxicities.
 This, in turn, will make lentiviral-based gene therapy a therapeutic option for less acutely severe diseases or diseases with approved therapies in which large unmet medical needs remain.